elgs/leanweb/README.md

 #### inputReady()

 `inputReady()` will be called after all input data from parent's `lw-input:` are ready.
 In this method, children are able to access the passed in data shared by parents.

 #### urlHashChanged()

 If `urlHashChanged()` is defined as a function, it will be called whenever the urlHash changes.
 This could be useful to update the DOM in component routing.

 #### applyStyles(...styles)

 `applyStyles` will apply the styles that is imported from a css or scss into the web component DOM.

 #### urlHash

 `urlHash` is a reference to `window.location.hash` which can be used for routing.

+#### static updateComponents(...tagNames)

+`updateComponents` is used to update all component DOMs or DOMs of specific component tag names. `updateComponents` is a static method and you will call it like `LWElement.updateComponents()`. `updateComponents` takes any number of component tag names as arguments.
+If no argument is provided, it will update all component DOMs app wide.

 ### LWEventBus

 `LWElement` comes with a global instance of `LWEventBus` that helps web components to talk to each other by sending and receiving events and data.
 You could use your own way for component communication. `LWEventBus` is just a choice for you.

 #### addEventListener(eventName, callback)

 You can use `LWElement.eventBus` to get the global instance of event bus, and use `LWElement.eventBus.addEventListener(eventName, callback)` to subscribe to a type of event from the event bus. `addEventListener` takes two parameters.
 The first `eventName` is the name of the event, and the second `callback` is a function that will get called when a event is sent to the event bus.
 The callback function that takes a parameter `event`, which contains `eventName`